 Here at Vanderbloemen Search Group, we have the privilege of helping churches all over the country find high capacity worship pastors to lead their congregations.
 We see a large volume and variety of resumes and videos from candidates with a passion for worship, and we’re honored to see their heart for leading others in worship of our King.
 But as we evaluate submissions for worship leader positions, there are several things that can make a worship leader’s application stand out among the rest.

-If you are a worship pastor in transition, here are 4 essential tips that you should know as you begin to launch into the search process:
+If you are a worship pastor in transition, here are 4 essential tips that you should know as you begin to launch into the interview and search process:

 1. You need a video.

 Worship sample videos help us see your heart, experience, talent, and potential in addition to the written information on your resume.
 In fact, having multiple videos is the best way to represent the breadth of your experience.
 We understand that not everyone has access to high caliber video and audio equipment.
 Don’t worry too much about the quality.
 We tell our church clients not to judge someone based on the A/V quality of videos.

 Know that audio samples are not sufficient to show your experience.
 Stage presence is an important factor when vetting worship pastors.
 If you want to land the interview, you need a video representation of yourself to show the client.

 This may seem like a no-brainer, but many sample videos that candidates submit to us are of an entire team leading worship.
 We want to see you leading and hear your voice, we don’t need to hear the rest of the team.
 We understand that sometimes it can be hard to distinguish your voice in the mix of a live worship video from a Sunday service.
 In that case, we advise creating an additional video of you in your office or at home playing the guitar or singing a capella as a supplement to showcase your vocal range.
 This is not a substitute for a live worship video, but can help us get a better idea of your vocal and instrumental talent.